arthurdapaz/Voir/README.md

 - **Lifecycle Observations**: Voir provides built-in lifecycle observation mechanism that automatically notify its components.
 This feature aids in efficiently managing resource allocation and deallocation.
 This aspect of Voir almost eliminates the need for touching a UIViewController again, as the `VoirController` efficiently relays all of its lifecycle events to both `VoirComponent` and `VoirModel`.

 - **Builder Patterns**: The framework includes builder patterns (`VoirBuilder` and `ConstraintsBuilder`) that simplify the process of constructing complex UI hierarchies and defining layout constraints.
-Together, these patterns provide a beautiful domain-specific language (DSL) that not only enhances your code's aesthetics but also makes it completely understandable and easy to maintain when designing, positioning, and configuring UI elements.
+Together, these patterns provide a beautiful domain-specific language (DSL) that not only enhances your code's aesthetics but also makes it completely understandable and easy to maintain when designing, positioning, and configuring UI elements. `Voir Builer` is also a separated target inside the package and can be used without outside the MVVM architecture.

 - **View Controller Helper**: With the `viewController` property extension on `UIView`, you can easily find the parent UIViewController of any view, aiding in navigation and communication within your app.